From Abracadabra to Zombies

 I may be a fool and a dupe, but even if I'm not here tomorrow I think the world will go on.
 Sure, there will be earthquakes, as predicted; there are earthquakes every day because this planet is still forming.
 That's what the scientists tell us, and their track record is a lot better than the record of people like Mr. Camping.

 Of course, I'm a foolish skeptic.
 What could I possibly know?
 On the other hand, if Mr. Camping is wrong, and all the odds are against him, what about all those other people who claim to know what the Bible says?
-As one untutored fellow once asked when the missionaries tried to convince him that the Bible is the word of God: if it's the word of God, why is there so much disagreement about what it says?
-I know I'm considered a fool and am pitied by those of you who think the Bible is the word of God, but shouldn't you consider that even if it is the word of God and is infallibly true, it must be interpreted by fallible humans?
+As one untutored fellow once asked when the missionaries tried to convince him that the Bible is the word of some god: if it's the word of some god, why is there so much disagreement about what it says?
+I know I'm considered a fool and am pitied by those of you who think the Bible is the word of some god, but shouldn't you consider that even if it is the word of some god and is infallibly true, it must be interpreted by fallible humans?
 You can't all be right in your contradictory interpretations, but you could all be wrong.
 The fool may say in his heart that there is no god, but there are many kinds of fools.
-Those who follow Mr. Camping may believe in God, but that does not mean that they are not fools too.
+Those who follow Mr. Camping may believe in some god, but that does not mean that they are not fools too.
 And those who laugh at Mr. Camping because they think they have the one true understanding of the Bible are not thereby exempt from their own sort of foolishness.